 - Add text to point out design details

-Using this tool to design your fashion sketches doesn’t require a degree but it does take time to hone your skills.
-There are free video and tutorial services like Sew Heidi that can show you how to create different kinds of apparel designs using Illustrator.
+Using this tool to design your fashion sketches doesn’t require a degree, but it does take time to hone your skills.
+There are free video and tutorial services like Sew Heidi to show you how to create different kinds of apparel designs using Illustrator.

 It’s Time to Bring Your Fashion Design Sketches to Life

 Once your sketches are complete, TEG will help you manage all the other details of launching your clothing line.
 We’ll help you with your development strategy, merchandise planning, competitive analysis, mood boards, fabric sourcing, and more.
-When it comes to supplying you with precisely what you need to launch your next clothing line, TEG works diligently so that everything is accounted for and your collection lives up to your high standards.
+When it comes to supplying you with precisely what you need to launch your next clothing line, TEG works diligently to realize your vision.

 To see how we can transform your designs from fashion sketches to real-life garments, take a look at the complete list of creative services we offer for our fashion designing clients.

-For all inquiries and questions, please call or fill out the below form, and we will respond within one business day.
+Please call or fill out the below form for all inquiries and questions, and we will respond within one business day.
 Thank you!

 Los Angeles: 800-916-0910 | San Francisco: 415-324-8779